All Episodes

 Is he going to win a geography test?

-Uh if Hillary actually, I don't know.
+If Hillary, actually, I don't know.

-It might be c it might be closer than you think.
+It might be closer than you think.

-But he'll be able to say things like you've already had your shot at foreign policy and you were abysmal.
+But he'll be able to say things like, you've already had your shot at foreign policy and you were abysmal.

 You did a terrible job of it.